 Markdown cells with block breaks¶

-The following command will convert a MyST markdown file example.md
+The following command will convert a MyST Markdown file example.md to the .ipynb notebook:

 $ jupytext --from md:myst --to notebook example.md